itkovian/itkovian.net/posts/2010-04-27-On_the_use_of_the_mean_to_determine_the_correct_average_value_for_speedup.markdown

 -----
-Title:  On the use of the mean to determine the correct average value for speedup
+title:  On the use of the mean to determine the correct average value for speedup
-Author: Andy Georges
+author: Andy Georges
-Date: April 27, 2010
+date: April 27, 2010
+tags:
 -----